Open-source software movement: Microsoft

-Before summer of 2008, Microsoft has generally been known as an enemy of the open-source community.
+Prior to 2008, Microsoft maintained an adversarial relationship towards open-source software.
 The company's anti-open-source sentiment was enforced by former CEO Steve Ballmer, who referred to Linux, a widely used open-source software, as a "cancer that attaches itself ... to everything it touches."
 Microsoft also threatened Linux that they would charge royalties for violating 235 of their patents.

 In 2004, Microsoft lost a European Union court case, and lost the appeal in 2007, and their further appeal in 2012: being convicted of abusing its dominant position.
 Specifically they had withheld inter-operability information with the open-source Samba (software) project, which can be run on many platforms and aims to "removing barriers to interoperability".

 In 2008, however, Sam Ramji, the then head of open-source-software strategy in Microsoft, began working closely with Bill Gates to develop a pro-open-source attitude within the software industry as well as Microsoft itself.
 Ramji, before leaving the company in 2009, built Microsoft's familiarity and involvement with open source, which is evident in Microsoft's contributions of open-source code to Microsoft Azure among other projects.
-These contributions would have been previously unimaginable by Microsoft.
-Microsoft's change in attitude about open source and efforts to build a stronger open-source community is evidence of the growing adoption and adaptation of open source.
+These contributions marked a significant departure from Microsoft's historical reliance on proprietary development models.
+Microsoft's strategic shift toward open source reflected a response to the growing industry-wide adoption of these technologies and an effort to integrate with the open-source ecosystem.